The eight pronominal verbs most used in Italian

 Loro ci hanno messo

-In some cases, like this one, the pronoun does not change.
-In others, however, it does so it is important that you study each pronominal verb as it follows its own pattern.
+In some cases, like this one, the pronoun, in this case ci, does not change.
+In others, however, it does, so you must study each pronominal verb individually as it follows its own pattern.

 The eight most used pronominal verbs in Italian